-In four matches at the venue - all being competitive - Australia boasts an impeccable record, outscoring their opponents 14 to 4 in the process.
+In five matches at the venue - all competitive - Australia boasts an impeccable record, with five wins and outscoring their opponents 21 to four in the process.

 2015 - 4-1 win vs Kuwait - AFC Asian Cup